hammerlab/tcga-blca/README.md

 # tcga-blca

-Example using [Cohorts](http://github.com/hammerlab/cohorts)to manage TCGA-BLCA for analysis
+Example using [Cohorts](http://github.com/hammerlab/cohorts) to manage TCGA-BLCA for analysis

 1. Query GDC for clinical and sample datasets for TCGA-BLCA data (query code to be merged into [pygdc](http://github.com/arahuja/pygdc))
 2. Set up a Cohort using [Cohorts](http://github.com/hammerlab/cohorts) to manage these data